Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-It‘s never too late to become the best version of yourself.
-As George Eliot said: “It is never too late to be what you might have been”.
-We have the power to define our own destiny, regardless of our circumstances or age.
-We can always be the person we want to be and fulfill our potential in life.
+It's easy to come up with ideas, but the hard part is putting them into action.
+As Guy Kawasaki said: "Ideas are easy.
+Implementation is hard."
+We need to go beyond just dreaming and come up with plans to make our dreams come true.
+Without dedication and strategy, our ideas will remain just that - ideas.

 <!-- </quote> -->